danstoner/dailymile_export/README.md

 optional arguments:
   -h, --help            show this help message and exit -d, --debug           Enable debug level logging.
   -e, --extended        Retrieve extended info for each entry.
-This currently
+Extended gear
-                        only includes gear and effort. that this will greatly impact performance since every single entry will require a web request (gear data is not available via the API).
+                        includes Effort, Gear, Weather, and Calories.
+Tthis will SIGNIFICANTLY impact performance since every
+                        single entry will require an additional web request (extended data is not available via the API).
 Posts must not be set to private in dailymile.
   -m MAXPAGES, --maxpages MAXPAGES
                         Maximum number of API requests to make (to limit http requests during testing)
   -w, --disablewarnings
-                        Disable urllib warnings such as SSL errors.
+                        Disable urllib3 warnings.
 ```

 ### Perl